olety/Reverpy/README.md

 This is a project done for the undergraduate course "Introduction to Artificial Intelligence" in Wrocław University of Science and Technology.
 The task was to make a "bot" that could outsmart a human in the game of Reversi (alt. name: Othello).

-This repository implements three different solvers
+This repository implements three different solvers:

 - **Naive** (Tries to go for a corner and then goes through every possible move)
 - [**MinMax** algorithm](https://en.wikipedia.org/wiki/Minimax)